-At the Annual Meeting on March 31, 2005, the Complex amended its constitution to specify that the Board of Management would function as a Standing Committee of the Board of Directors for the Complex.

-At the Annual Meeting on March 28, 2007 and in accordance with the City's Relationship Framework with the City-funded Community Centres, the Complex amended its constitution so that it had separate constitutions for the incorporated body and the City Agency continuing the structure of the Board of Management as a Standing Committee of the Complex.
+At the Annual Meeting on March 31, 2005, the Complex amended its constitution to specify that the Board of Management would function as a Standing Committee of the Board of Directors for the non-profit corporation.
+At the Annual Meeting on March 28, 2007 and in accordance with the City of Toronto's Relationship Framework with the City-funded Community Centres, the Complex amended its constitution so that it had separate constitutions for the incorporated body and the City Agency continuing the structure of the Board of Management as a Standing Committee of the non-profit corporation.

 The Municipal Code requires that audited annual financial statements be submitted by the Board of Management for the City Agency, known as Applegrove Community Complex, to the City covering the management and control of the premises by the Board of Management.
-As the Board of Management is a Standing Committee of the Board of Directors for the Complex as a whole, separate financial statements have not been prepared for the Board of Management of the Applegrove Community Complex.
-Accordingly, these financial statements reflect the operations of the Complex as a whole, including the operations of the Board of Management of the Applegrove Community Complex.
+These financial statements reflect the operations of the Complex as a whole, including the operations of the Board of Management of the Complex.